return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/bus/dpio/dpio-service_c.rst

 The size of the storage is "max_frames\*sizeof(struct dpaa2_dq)".
 The 'dpaa2_io_store' returned is a DPIO service managed object.

-Return pointer to dpaa2_io_store struct for successfuly created storage memory, or NULL on error.
+Return pointer to dpaa2_io_store struct for successfully created storage memory, or NULL on error.

 .. _`dpaa2_io_store_destroy`: